peterlogo/redis-cache/README.md

 # redis-cache

-A cache service using redis.
+A node cache package using redis.

 ### Status:
-> Development in progress
+> Documentation in progress.